cc-archive/sotc-2014/www/_source/report.md

 ### Why interoperability matters

-What's great about having a single set of open content licenses is that users can combine and mix together works from disparate sources.
+What's great about having a single set of open content licenses is that users can combine and mix together works from diverse sources.
 This principle is central to how open content works on the internet.
 When open licenses have extra rules and requirements making them incompatible with each other, both licenses suffer for it.

 This year, the International Association of Scientific, Technical, & Medical Publishers launched a new set of open access licenses.
 When we learned of the licenses, [we joined a coalition of 57 organizations](https://creativecommons.org/weblog/entry/43450) recommending that STM members continue to use CC licenses instead.